Chapter 13: Persistence and the Root Node#

 What You'll Learn

-- The root node as the entry point for all persistent data
+- The role of the root node as the anchor for all saved data.

 What is Automatic Persistence?#